Embedding Safety into RL: A New Take on Trust Region Methods: Computational Experiments

 \section{Computational Experiments}

-\paragraph{Setup and main results} We benchmark C-TRPO against 5 common safe policy optimization algorithms (CPO, PCPO, CPPO-PID, PPO-Lag, TRPO-Lag) on 8 tasks (4 Navigation and 4 Locomotion) from the Safety Gymnasium~\citep{ji2023safetygymnasium} benchmark.
-For the C-TRPO implementation we fix the convex generator $\phi(x) = x\log(x)$, motivated by its superior performance in our experiments, see Appendix~\ref{appendix:divergence-surrogate}, $b_\textsc{H}=0.8b$ and $\beta=1$ across all experiments.\footnote{Code available at: (will be released after double-blind review)}

-We train each algorithm for 10 million environment steps and evaluate on 10 runs after training, see Table \ref{table:additional-experiments-envs-eval} in Appendix \ref{appendix:additional-experiments}.
-Furthermore, each algorithm is trained with 5 seeds, and the cost regret is monitored throughout training for every run.
-To get a better sense of the safety of the algorithms during training, we take an online learning perspective and include as a metric the strong cost regret~\citep{efroni2020explorationexploitationconstrainedmdps,müller2024trulynoregretlearningconstrained}
+\paragraph{Setup and main results} We benchmark C-TRPO against 9 common safe policy optimization algorithms (CPO \cite{achiam2017constrained}, PCPO \cite{yang2020projectionbasedconstrainedpolicyoptimization}, CPPO-PID \cite{stooke2020responsivesafetyreinforcementlearning}, PPO-Lag and TRPO-Lag \cite{achiam2017constrained, ray2019benchmarking}, FOCOPS \cite{zhang2020first}, CUP \cite{yang2022constrained}, IPO \cite{liu2020ipo} and P3O \cite{zhang2022penalizedproximalpolicyoptimization}) on 8 tasks (4 Navigation and 4 Locomotion) from the Safety Gymnasium~\citep{ji2023safety} benchmark.\footnote{Code: \url{https://github.com/milosen/ctrpo}} The locomotion tasks reward distance traveled, while penalizing high velocities, and the navigation tasks reward goal reaching and penalize certain unsafe states.
+For the C-TRPO implementation we fix the convex generator $\phi(x) = x\log(x)$, motivated by its superior performance in our experiments, see Appendix~\ref{appendix:divergence-surrogate}, and $b_\textsc{H}=0.8b$ and $\beta=1$ across all experiments.
+Each algorithm is evaluated by training for 10 million environment steps with 5 seeds each, and the cost regret is monitored throughout training for every run.
+To get a better sense of the safety of the algorithms during training, we take an online learning perspective and include as a metric the cost regret introduced in \Eqref{eq:cumcost} \citep{efroni2020explorationexploitationconstrainedmdps,müller2024trulynoregretlearningconstrained} For completeness, we also report environment-wise sample efficiency curves and the results of \Cref{fig:iqm-normalized-scores} in a tabular format in Appendix \ref{appendix:additional-experiments-envs}.